See Great Art

 The Chihuly Collection showcases astonishing, room-filling installations by the world’s most famous glass artists, Dale Chihuly.

-The Museum of the American Arts and Crafts Movement opened in Fall of 2021 is Florida’s newest art museum and the only museum dedicated to the movement which swept the nation between the 1890s and 1930s as a response to the inelegance of objects mass produced by the Industrial Revolution.
+The Museum of the American Arts and Crafts Movement opened in Fall of 2021 as the state’s only museum dedicated to the movement which swept the nation between the 1890s and 1930s in response to the inelegance of objects mass produced by the Industrial Revolution.
 The building and atrium create the strongest impression.

 The Leepa-Rattner Museum of Art gives visitors a good reason to explore one of the most delightful corners of Florida: Tarpon Springs.

 South of Tampa Bay, the Ringling Museum of Art in Sarasota displays the collection of circus magnate John Ringling.
-While the Ringling does present Contemporary and Modern art, the Baroque material shines with a heavy-hitters list of artists hard to find in Florida including Diego Velasquez, Peter Paul Rubens, El Greco, Van Dyck, Veronese, Tiepolo and more.
+While the Ringling does present Contemporary and Modern art, this is the best Florida art museum for Baroque paintings with a heavy-hitters list of artists hard to find in Florida including Diego Velasquez, Peter Paul Rubens, El Greco, Van Dyck, Veronese, Tiepolo and more.

 Orlando Florida art museums